pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 ##### Issue

-TiDB current only support `lock for update`(aka write-lock, such as `select for update`), doesn't support `lock for share`(aka read-lock, such as `select for share`).
+TiDB currently only support `lock for update`(aka write-lock, such as `select for update`), and doesn't support `lock for share`(aka read-lock, such as `select for share`).

-So far we have to add `lock for update` in reference table when insert/update child table, then the performance will be poor.
+So far we have to add `lock for update` in the reference table when insert/update child table, then the performance will be poor.
 After TiDB support `lock for share`, we should use `lock for share` instead.

 #### DML Load data

-Load data should also do foreign key check, but report warning instead error:
+Load data should also do foreign key check, but report a warning instead error:

 ```sql
 create table t1 (id int key,a int, index(a));